-As a coach, I am certain that the people who are most successful in life are those who have absolute clarity on what success will look like, adapt their plan as they progress and still enjoy where they are in their life right now.
+As coaches, we're certain that the people who are most successful in life are those who have absolute clarity on what success will look like, adapt their plan as they progress and still enjoy where they are in their life right now.
 You might be considering starting a new business or be working up to a promotion.
 There could be a big adventure you want to plan or maybe it’s time to go back and do some study.
 Successful people don’t wait for the right time or for next Monday.
 So, how do you bring your dreams, plans and changes to life?

-Future-proof your success by applying these six principles now:
+Futureproof your success by applying these six principles now:

-- Do what other people aren’t prepared to do: The world is full of people who start stuff, but never follow through.
+- Do what other people aren’t prepared to do – The world is full of people who start stuff, but never follow through.
 Successful people do what’s required.
 They keep going even when it’s hard and they don’t want to.
 Don’t wait and don’t give in.
 When your motivation has passed, it will be your commitment that keeps you going.
 Are you prepared to do what’s required?

-- Pay attention: You are constantly receiving messages from the world around you.
+- Pay attention – You are constantly receiving messages from the world around you.
 People who care about you are telling you what they think.
 The voices on your shoulder (the angel and devil) are tapping into your inner thoughts and feelings.
 Your body is communicating to you all the time about what it needs.
 The environments where you live, work, exercise and rejuvenate are all talking to you.
 What is working in your life and what isn’t?

-- Written by the Coach Place Global team.
+– The Coach Place Global

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.